justinjiajia/bigdata_lab/more.md

-This confusion seems to arise from the configuration for the `yarn.nodemanager.resource.cpu-vcores` property.
+This confusion seems to arise from the default configuration for the `yarn.nodemanager.resource.cpu-vcores` property.

 <img width="150" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/5d49060a-c976-4493-a809-b4a640b6f500">